Nikavon/receita/README.md

 # receita
-atividade do curso de html do KATIE
+atividade do curso de web do KATIE